haroonsyed/React-Tutorial-Notes/README.md

 ###
 Please read notes to know what concepts correspond with what project.

-To run an example, you cd into the directory, npm install, npm start.
+To run an example, change the path of the Setup component in app.js to the corresponding folder.
-The code examples are already written and ready to copy/use as reference.